solarcodion/cartoon-translation/backend/BACKGROUND_CHAPTER_ANALYSIS.md

 ```

 **Process:**

+1. Updates chapter page count and sets status to IN_PROGRESS
-1. Fetches all pages for the chapter
+2. Fetches all pages for the chapter
-2. Sorts pages by page number (1, 2, 3, ...)
+3. Sorts pages by page number (1, 2, 3, ...)
-3. Prepares analysis request with page data and OCR contexts
+4. Prepares analysis request with page data and OCR contexts
-4. Performs AI analysis using OpenAI GPT-4o-mini
+5. Performs AI analysis using OpenAI GPT-4o-mini
-5. Updates chapter context in database
+6. Updates chapter context and sets status to TRANSLATED
+7. On error: keeps status as IN_PROGRESS

 ### Default Translation Guidelines